uniphil/cardinality-estimator-safe/README.md

 # cardinality-estimator-safe

 ![build](https://img.shields.io/github/actions/workflow/status/uniphil/cardinality-estimator-safe/ci.yml?branch=main)
 [![docs.rs](https://docs.rs/cardinality-estimator-safe/badge.svg)](https://docs.rs/cardinality-estimator-safe)
 [![crates.io](https://img.shields.io/crates/v/cardinality-estimator-safe.svg)](https://crates.io/crates/cardinality-estimator-safe)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue)](LICENSE)

-`cardinality-estimator-safe` is a fork of Cloudflare's `cardinality-estimator`, replacing its data representations with boring old owned data and eliminating all uses of `unsafe`.
+`cardinality-estimator-safe` began as a fork of Cloudflare's `cardinality-estimator`, replacing its unsafe data representations with boring old owned standard types, to eliminate all uses of `unsafe`.
 Its serialization formats are intended to be reasonable with `serde_json`, and efficient with `bincode`.

-`cardinality-estimator-safe` estimates the number of distinct elements in a stream or dataset in an efficient manner.
+`cardinality-estimator-safe` estimates the number of distinct elements in a stream or dataset, with low memory usage, low latency, and high accuracy.
-This library uses HyperLogLog++ with an optimized low memory footprint and high accuracy approach, suitable for large-scale data analysis tasks.

-## Overview
-`cardinality-estimator-safe` is efficient in terms of memory usage, latency, and accuracy.
 This is achieved by leveraging a combination of unique data structure design, efficient algorithms, and HyperLogLog++ for high cardinality ranges.

 ### Compared to other crates

-- `cardinality-estimator` is [currently](https://github.com/cloudflare/cardinality-estimator/pull/12) vulnerable to memory safety violations due to its pervasive use of `unsafe` that appears to contain incorrect assumptions.
+- `cardinality-estimator` is [currently](https://github.com/cloudflare/cardinality-estimator/pull/12) vulnerable to memory safety violations due to its `unsafe` handling of arrays when deserializing.
 - `amadeus-streaming` writes out a huge array when serializing small cardinalities. it contains unsafe code without much documentation to justify it, though that code can be avoided by avoiding the SIMD paths.
 - `hyperloglogplus` serialization is not compact, writing out even phantom data when serializing.

-`cardinality-estimator-safe` is meant for serialization-heavy use-cases. it serializes to a fairly compact representation with `serde_json`, and is designed to be especially compact with binary encoders like `bincode` and `postcard`. you can see samples with `cargo run --features with_serde --example json`.
+`cardinality-estimator-safe` serializes to a fairly compact representation with `serde_json`, and is designed to be especially compact with binary encoders like `bincode` and `postcard`. you can see samples with `cargo run --features with_serde --example json`.

-`cardinality-estimator-safe` is generic over `BuildHasher` instead of `Hasher` like `cardinality-estimator`, so it's possible to add a salt/prefix to the hashes for some resistance against malicious estimate inflation when users control any input data.
+`cardinality-estimator-safe` moves hashing to an `Element` wrapper that you can `.insert` to a sketch.
+This API is more verbose, but offers a few advantages:

+- Easy to adapt for use with any hasher.
+The `with_digest` feature enables use with [any hasher from rust-crypto](https://github.com/RustCrypto/hashes), and enables the `from_digest_with_prefix` constructor for salting data where metrics might be exposed publicly and gamed.
+- `Sketch`es can be serialized, deserialized, estimated, and merged, without any coupling to the hashing configuration.

 ### Crate status